Sturm College of Law: Trial and appellate advocacy

 The University of Denver's Center for Advocacy (CFA) was established in 2009 with a focus on providing Professional Education for its law students.
 It emphasizes synthesizing critical thinking, the law, and the professional knowledge required to succeed in the practice of law.
 The CFA focuses on the four areas of advocacy: Trial Advocacy; Pre-Trial Advocacy; Appellate Advocacy; and Client Advocacy.

 The CFA's national prominence and reputation are evidenced by its annual prominent position in the rankings of advocacy programs in the U.S.

 The majority of the law school's graduates ultimately practice in litigation or litigation-related careers.
 The CFA provides a professional approach, effectively employing both theoretical and simulated educational modalities, to prepare students for success in the “Profession That Takes the Oath.”
 The CFA's balanced approach to preparing students provides offerings that are seeded in three primary areas.

 COURSES.
 The CFA offers a wide array of professionally-focused courses that provide students the opportunity to earn a Concentration in Trial & Litigation with a Focus in Criminal Litigation or Civil Litigation.
 The majority of the courses offered by the CFA are taught by professionals and practitioners in the given field in which they are teaching.

 TEAMS.
 The CFA sponsors competitive “teams” that participate in educational tournaments across the U.S. The CFA's teams have a rich history of winning championships in both national “open” tournaments and national invitationals.
 The school's National Trial Team participates in the trial advocacy arena (mock trial), and the school's 14 appellate teams compete in the moot court arena.
 These teams are taught by practicing attorneys and presiding judges experienced in the specific field in which they are teaching.

 EDUCATIONAL EVENTS.
 The CFA hosts numerous intra-school trial advocacy and appellate based educational tournaments throughout the academic year.
 Judges and attorneys are heavily involved in these educational exhibitions, providing students a wealth of professional insight and mentoring.

-All of these CFA offerings provide a rigorous, professional education platform by which any student can prepare themselves for success in their legal career.
+The CFA offerings provides a education platform by which a student can prepare themselves in their legal career.

 Employment statistics

-54.1% of the Class of 2013 were known to be employed in long-term, full-time legal jobs (excepting solo practitioners) nine months after graduation.
+54.1% of the Class of 2013 were found to be employed in long-term, full-time legal jobs (excepting solo practitioners) nine months after graduation.
 31% of the Class of 2011 were employed in part-time or short-term jobs, unemployed and seeking employment or pursuing additional education.
 The employment status of 1.4% of the Class of 2011 was unknown.
 0.7% of the Class of 2011 obtained a federal clerkship.
 4.5% of the Class of 2011 were known to be employed in law firms of 101 attorneys or more.
 18.1% of the Class of 2011 were known to be employed in full-time, long-term government or public interest jobs.
 9.8% of the Class of 2011 were employed in school funded jobs.
 37.3% of the Class of 2011 reported a full-time salary.